earthrise-media/mining-detector/README.md

 The models directory contains keras neural network models saved as `.h5` files.
 The model names indicate the patch size evaluated by the model, followed by the model's version number and date of creation.
 Each model file is paired with a corresponding config `.txt` file that logs the datasets used to train the model, some hyperparameters, and the model's performance on the test dataset.

 The model `44px_v2.8_2021-11-11.h5` is currently the top performer overall, though some specificity has been sacrificed for generalization.
 Different models have different strengths/weaknesses.
 There are also versions of model v2.6 that operate on [RGB](44px_v2.6_rgb_2021-11-11.h5) and [RGB+IR](models/44px_v2.6_rgb_ir_2021-11-11.h5) data.
 These may be of interest when evaluating whether multispectral data from Sentinel is required.

+### License

+The code and data in this repository are available for reuse under an open [MIT License](https://github.com/earthrise-media/mining-detector/blob/eboyda-patch-1/LICENSE).
+In publication, please cite Earthrise Media.